-Standon Calling festival prides itself on being an access-friendly festival.
+Standon Calling festival is proud to be recognised by Attitude Is Everything as an access-friendly festival.
 We aim to cater for all access needs to ensure everyone has an enjoyable time.
 If you have a disability, specific requirements, or care for someone who does, and plan on joining us, we would like to understand your access needs in full.

 HOW DO I CONTACT YOU TO DISCUSS MY ACCESS NEEDS?